 Travel time: Five minutes from Ely Cathedral by car

 Just 40 minutes away by car lies the university city of Cambridge, chock full of epic history, remarkable architecture and winding cobbled streets.
-Adventurers can explore the grounds of the famous University - the alma mater of the Prince of Wales, hire a boat and enjoy a punt along the River Cam, or simply do a spot of sightseeing before wending their way back to London.
+Explore the grounds of the famous University - the alma mater of the Prince of Wales, hire a boat and enjoy a punt along the River Cam, or simply do a spot of sightseeing before wending your way back to London.

 Travel time: 40 minutes by car